 Finding jobs that pay a salary or on a per hour basis + pay for travel and housing is easier than you think.

-Go Abroad – Browse international job listings in areas such as teaching English abroad, working in hotels, and more.
+Browse international job listings in areas such as teaching English abroad, working in hotels, and more.
 A lot of these jobs allow a flexible schedule and don’t require a ton of hard work.